-All pupils are expected to be in school at 8:50am.
+All pupils are expected to be in school at 8:45am.
 A pupil receives a late mark if they are not in their classroom by the time the class register is taken.
-Any pupil arriving later than 9:00 a.m. should enter the school via the main entrance and report to the School Office.
+The registers close at 8:50am.
+Any pupil arriving later than 8:45am should enter the school via the main entrance and report to the School Office.
 The parent or guardian should give a reason for the lateness.
 Pupils who are consistently late are disrupting not only their own education but also that of the other pupils.
 Parents/carers of pupils who are late more than three times in a half term are reminded about the importance of good time-keeping by sending a "good timekeeping reminder" letter (see Appendix 2).
 Parents/carers will be asked to visit school to discuss the problem if they have five or more lates in a half-term.
 We also operate a late register at the end of the day.
-This register is also monitored and parents/carers will be asked to visit school to discuss any concerns.(adapt as necessary)
+This register is also monitored and parents/carers will be asked to visit school to discuss any concerns.